- D.A., Clarinet Performance, University of Northern Colorado

 Brian Ebert teaches applied clarinet at Regis.
 A native of Kankakee, Illinois, he studied music education, composition, and clarinet at the University of Illinois at Urbana-Champaign from 1987-1989.
-He holds performance degrees in clarinet from both the University of Colorado at Boulder (BM) and the University of Denver (MM).
-He is presently completing a doctoral degree in clarinet performance at the University of Northern Colorado.
+He holds performance degrees in clarinet from the University of Colorado at Boulder (B.M.), the University of Denver (M.M.), and the University of Northern Colorado (D.A.).

-In addition to teaching clarinet at Regis, Brian teaches theory, ear training, music appreciation, and songwriting at the Community College of Denver-Auraria Campus.
-He also serves as a woodwind instructor for the nationally recognized instrumental music program at Pomona High School in Arvada, Colorado, a position he has held since 1997.
+In addition to teaching clarinet at Regis, Brian teaches music theory, ear training, music appreciation, songwriting, and composition at the Community College of Denver, Auraria Campus.
+He is recently appointed to the Audio Production faculty at the Art Institute of Colorado.
+Dr. Ebert also serves as a woodwind instructor for the nationally recognized instrumental music program at Legacy High School in Broomfield, CO.

 A competent guitarist, singer, and songwriter, Brian has played in rock bands since the age of 15.
 He has performed in many local venues and festivals, including the Winter Park Folk Festival (2004, 2005, 2006) and the Blues from the Top Festival in Granby, Colorado (2005).
 Brian currently resides in Englewood, Colorado with his wife Tia.